adambard/learnxinyminutes-docs/css.html.markdown

 ## Media Queries

 CSS Media Queries are a feature in CSS 3 which allows you to specify when certain CSS rules should be applied, such as when printed, or when on a screen with certain dimensions or pixel density.
+They do not add to the selector's specifity.

 ```css
 /* A rule that will be used on all devices */